mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 `./mediabots_ui.sh`

-If you opt for Kubuntu-Desktop installtion, then it would take around 1 hr 15 mins to complete all process.
+If you opt for Kubuntu-Desktop installation, then it would take around 1 hr 15 mins to complete all process.

 Otherwise, it would take around 10 minutes only.

 ***

 ## Security
-Since this script would pass your MySQL & PhpMyAdmin password throough command lines
+Since this script would pass your MySQL & PhpMyAdmin password through command lines

 So it is a good practice to change those password after processing the script.